nrwl/workshop-nx-labs/README.md

 <br/>

-## Lab Instructions for HTTP REST Server
+## Using the HTTP REST Server

-Confirm the **Node Server** is running with browser page:  http://localhost:3000/api/tickets
+Confirm the **Node Server** is running with browser page:  http://localhost:3000/api/tickets.
+Use terminal command to launch the server if needed: `npm run server`.

+> You can easily throttle the server responses with random delays using `npm run server -- -throttled`

 <br/>